ppy/osu-wiki/wiki/Contests/VMC/2/en.md

 | Judging | 2024-03-08 to 2024-04-05 |
 | Results livestream | 2024-04-07 @ 18:00 UTC |

-The results are streamed live on the [*Vocaloid Appreciation Team* Twitch account](https://www.twitch.tv/vocaloidappreciationteam) with commentary.
-Further details regarding the stream will be provided in this article, the news post, and in the Discord server.
+The results were streamed live on the [*Vocaloid Appreciation Team* Twitch account](https://www.twitch.tv/vocaloidappreciationteam) with commentary.
+You can view the recordings for all of the contests on the [*Vocaloid Appreciation Team* YouTube channel](https://www.youtube.com/@VocaloidAppreciationTeam).

 ## Prizes